-Other operating income and other operating costs include operating expenses and revenues, which are not related directly to the statutory activity of Bank Zachodni WBK S.A.
+Other operating income and costs include operating expenses and revenues, which are not related directly to the statutory activity of the BZ WBK Group.
 These are primarily revenues and costs from the sale and liquidation of fixed assets, income from sale of other services, paid and received damages, penalties and fines.